Dirac geometry II: Coherent cohomology: Stable homotopy theory

 with structure maps given by the colimit interchange maps $\tau \colon \Sigma\nu(W) \to \nu(\Sigma W)$.
 However, the Grothendieck prestable $\infty$-category $\mathcal{D}(\mathcal{F})_{\geq 0}$ encodes a great deal more information than does the descent spectral sequence, whence its usefulness. \end{remark}

 \begin{remark} In \cref{construction:quasi_coherent_sheaf_of_coefficients}, we used the equivalences

 where, in the middle term, it is important that we use the truncated extension of scalars maps $\theta_{\heartsuit}^*$ associated with $\theta \colon S_m \to S_n$, because not every such map $\theta$ is flat.
-Since the diagram $\QCoh(S)^{\heartsuit}$ in question is a diagram of $1$-categories, we further conclude from~\cite[Proposition~A.1]{diracgeometry1} that the restriction map
+Since the diagram $\QCoh(S)^{\heartsuit}$ is a diagram of $1$-categories, we conclude from~\cite[Proposition~A.1]{diracgeometry1} that the restriction map